Umuzi-org/ACN-syllabus/content/file-and-directory-naming/general/_index.md

 ## Naming files and directories

+People often develop a habit of writing messy and unorganized code initially, only to attempt to improve the naming conventions after the code functions.
+This practice is problematic as it can introduce errors, and developers may overlook important details.
+It is far more advantageous to cultivate good coding habits from the outset.
+While it may seem slower initially, you will ultimately achieve greater efficiency once you become accustomed to it.

 You can organize your files and directories in a logical and consistent manner by using naming conventions.
 The use of naming conventions helps to ensure the correct information can be located, identified, and retrieved from a file system quickly, as well as that it is stored in a secure location.

 ## What should I consider when naming files and directories